Goods and Service Tax: Meaning and Its Impact on Diwali Gifts

 Impact of GST on Diwali Gifts

-Even after the impact of the global pandemic, the Indian economy is trying hard to overcome the shortcomings of it.
+Even after the Impact on Diwali Gifts of the global pandemic, the Indian economy is trying hard to overcome the shortcomings of it.
 India is in full preparation for the upcoming festivities one of which includes the festival of lights, Diwali.
 The tradition of gifting each other is at its peak during this time of the year.
 Every employer is entitled to gift anything to its employee during this season.

 As per the Goods and Service Tax law, if an employer gifts an employee a gift exceeding the amount of 50,000 Indian Rupees, then such gifts should be held liable under GST in India.
 Thus, if an employer is gifting anything luxury like card, gold coins, etc., to an employee and the amount exceeds the limitation then such gifts are to be held liable under GST in India.